The accountant shortage in 2026: Causes, impacts, and solutions

 - Communicating insights to leadership and external stakeholders

-Companies can’t wait for the accounting profession to fix its talent pipeline.
-Teams that perform best in this environment focus on making smarter use of the people and resources they already have, while staying flexible about how work gets done.
+You can't wait for the profession to fix its talent pipeline.
+The teams performing best right now focus on making smarter use of the people and resources they already have, while staying flexible about how work gets done.
+Here are three strategies that work when the demand for accountants outpaces supply.

-Compensation matters, but it’s rarely enough on its own.
-In a tight market, hiring and retention strategies need to reflect what accountants actually value today.
+Compensation matters, but it's rarely enough on its own.
+In a tight market, your hiring and retention strategy needs to reflect what accountants actually value today:

-- Benchmark roles against current market data, not last year’s ranges
+- Competitive compensation: Salaries are rising fast—benchmark roles against current market data, not last year's ranges

-- Create clear growth paths so experienced staff see a future with the organization
+- Career development: Build clear growth paths and invest in training so experienced staff see a future with you

 Retention often matters more than recruiting.
 Losing an experienced accountant is far more disruptive than delaying a new hire.

-Permanent hires aren’t the only option.
-Contract and interim professionals can help teams manage peak workloads, cover unexpected departures, or bring in specialized expertise.
+Permanent hires aren't the only option.
+Fractional accountants, outsourced bookkeeping, and interim CFOs can help you manage peak workloads, cover unexpected departures, or bring in specialized expertise.

 Over the longer term, the profession is likely to change in more fundamental ways.
-Technology will continue to absorb routine work, alternative pathways into accounting will expand, and careers will become less linear.
-These shifts won’t eliminate the shortage overnight, but they may help rebuild the pipeline and make accounting roles more sustainable and attractive over time.
+Technology will keep absorbing routine work, alternative pathways into accounting will expand, and ongoing discussions about reforming the 150-hour rule could open the door to more candidates.
+These shifts won't eliminate the accountants demand gap overnight, but they may help rebuild the pipeline and make the work more sustainable over time.

 Automate accounting workflows so your team can do more with less